Child Clinical Psychology, University of Washington

 Cohort Eight Fellow

 Prerna Martin is a PhD candidate in Child Clinical Psychology at the University of Washington.
-Ms. Martin's research interests lie in improving the adoption, implementation and sustainment of evidence-based mental health services for children and families living in underserved communities.
-Ms. Martin's current work includes the cultural adaptation of parenting and trauma-focused interventions in low-resource settings, and providing clinical and implementation support for mental health programs in Washington State, Kenya, India, Papua New Guinea and Lebanon.
+Ms. Martin’s research focuses on improving access to evidence-based programs (EBP) in mental health for children and families living in underserved communities.
+Ms. Martin uses implementation science methods to support domestic and global organizations in improving the adoption, implementation and sustainment of EBPs in their communities.
+Her work also involves training and supervising lay counselors in low- and middle-income countries in transdiagnostic interventions like the Common Elements Treatment Approach (CETA) and in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+Ms. Martin currently provides clinical and implementation support for mental health programs in Kenya, India, Papua New Guinea, Lebanon and Washington State.
 Prior to starting her doctoral program, Ms. Martin managed NIH-funded clinical research trials, conducted program evaluations and provided clinical services at the Columbia University Medical Center, New York State Office of Mental Health, Boston VA and McLean Hospital.
 Ms. Martin holds a Master’s in Public Health in Global Health from Boston University, and a Bachelor of Arts in Psychology from Harvard University.

 Global is Local and Local is Global: A Mixed Methods Study to Select & Tailor Implementation Strategies for Reducing Child Maltreatment in Low-Resource Settings